 Getting Help—Figuring out which programs and services you qualify for can be confusing.
 But don’t worry!
 There are case managers and benefits counselors who can help you.
 They know what services are available and can help you get care.
 Their services are free.
-You can find one near you by going to the HIV Testing and Care Services Locator.
-If you don’t have regular access to the Internet, toll-free State HIV/AIDS Hotlines will help put you in touch with agencies that can determine if you are eligible and help you get care.
+You can find one near you by contacting a local HIV/AIDS service organization.
+Toll-free State HIV/AIDS Hotlines will help put you in touch with agencies that can determine what programs and services you may be eligible for and help you access them.

 Here are Federal resources that are available:

 - Medicare—Medicare is health insurance for people age 65 or older, people under 65 with certain disabilities, and people of all ages with End-Stage Renal Disease.
 Medicare coverage for eligible individuals includes outpatient care, prescription drugs, and inpatient hospital care.
-For more information and to find out if you are eligible, visit Medicare.gov.
-You can also read more about Medicare and how the Affordable Care Act improves benefits and expands choices by visiting HealthCare.gov
+To learn more about Medicare coverage and choices, visit Medicare.gov.
+To read more about Medicare and the ACA, visit HealthCare.gov.

 - American Indian and Alaska Native Programs—The Indian Health Service (IHS) provides health care services—including HIV services—for members and descendents of federally-recognized American Indian and Alaska Native Tribes.
 For more information, go to http://www.ihs.gov.

 - Veterans Programs—The Veterans Administration (VA) is the largest single provider of medical care to people living with HIV in the U.S., supporting over 24,000 Veterans living with HIV.
 If you are eligible, you may be able to receive HIV care through the Veterans Health Administration.
-VA offers an online benefits website where Wounded Warriors, Veterans, Service Members, their families, and their caregivers can learn about compensation, financial assistance, health care, housing, and other VA benefits.
-The site includes a health-benefits eligibility calculator you can use to assess whether you qualify for VA health care benefits.
+VA offers an online benefits website where Veterans, Service Members, and their families can learn about their health care benefits.

 Patient Assistance Programs and the Common Patient Assistance Program Application—Patient Assistance Programs (PAPs) are programs administered by private drug companies and foundations to offer free or reduced-cost HIV drugs to people with low-incomes who do not qualify for any other insurance or assistance programs.
 Different PAPs have different eligibility criteria, often based on a person’s poverty level.

-HHS, working collaboratively with seven pharmaceutical companies, the National Alliance of State and Territorial AIDS Directors (NASTAD), and community stakeholders, has developed a common patient assistance program application that can be used by patients and providers.
+HHS, working collaboratively with seven pharmaceutical companies, the National Alliance of State and Territorial AIDS Directors (NASTAD), and community stakeholders, has developed a common patient assistance program application (CPAPA) that can be used by patients and providers.
 This form is a one-stop shop that collects the necessary information required of PAP applicants.
-Prior to the development of the common application form, patients and their advocates had to fill out different sets of paperwork to apply for assistance from each company.
-This was a time-consuming and burdensome process.
-The new streamlined application has the potential to provide faster, easier access to live-saving medications.
+Learn more about the CPAPA form.